 Drain the water and put the lid back on the pot and then SHAKE the potatoes until they look a little fluffy on the outside.
 Give them a few good shakes, you should see little bits of potatoes on the side of the pot and all over the potatoes.
 If not, shake them harder.

 Preheat the oven to 475º.
-Once hot, add oil to an iron skillet or oven proof pan and place in the oven for 10 minutes until it is smoking hot.
+Once hot, add oil to an iron skillet or oven proof pan and place it in the oven for 10 minutes until it is smoking hot.
 Remove and turn the temperature down to 425º.

 Carefully add the potatoes and coat them with oil.
 Sprinkle with rosemary and plenty of salt.
 The oil will splatter if you aren’t careful.